NICALab/SUPPORT/README.md

 **Q:** Do I need to pad the data?

 **A:** You don't have to.
-The output will have the same dimension to the input data in x and y dimension.
-However, as we are using past and future *N* frames to obtain denoised current frame, first and final *N* frames of the final output are not be obtained and discarded.
+The output will have the same dimension as the input data in x and y dimensions.
+However, as we are using past and future *N* frames to obtain the denoised current frame, the first and final *N* frames of the final output are not obtained and discarded.

 **- About GUI**

-**Q:** I have a suggestion of UI/function/etc. for train/test GUI. or I found bugs/exception/error.
+**Q:** I have a suggestion of UI/function/etc. for train/test GUI. or I found bugs/exceptions/errors.
 What should I do?

 **A:** Make an issue so that we can handle it.
-If you are familiar to Pytorch and PyQt, pull request would be absolutely fine!
+If you are familiar with Pytorch and PyQt, a pull request would be fine!